vanessa-porter/Porter-ONT-HPV-FigureScripts2023/README.md

 <br />
 # Script Directory <br />

+### **All Figures** <br />
+Please download the `figures/AllFigsMaster.html` document to see the most recent run through of all figures.
+Associated scripts can also be found in the `figures/AllFigsMaster.Rmd` R markdown.
+Below are figure-specific scripts but the might be more outdated than the R markdown document.

 ### **Figure 1** <br />
 | Panel           | Script                                    |
 | :---            |    :----:                                 |